AndrewTrieu/selfhosted/README.md

 ## Migrate to a New Server

-TODO
+1. Prepare the new server

+   - Install Docker & Docker Compose
+   - Create the same user and directory structure
+   - Ensure required ports are available (see port forwarding table above)
+   - Set the correct timezone

+2. Clone this repository
+3. Restore environment variables

+    Copy your .env file from the old server:

+    ```bash
+    scp .env user@new-server:/path/to/homelab/.env
+    ```

+4. Restore persistent data (volumes)

+    Copy service data directories from the old server:

+    ```bash
+    rsync -avz --numeric-ids --progress /old/path/to/homelab/ user@new-server:/new/path/to/homelab/
+    ```

+    > Make sure containers are stopped on the old server during this step to avoid data corruption!

+5. (Optional) Gitea's PostgreSQL database might need to be migrated separately using `pg-dump`

+    On the old server:

+    ```bash
+    cd /old/path/to/homelab
+    docker compose stop gitea
+    docker exec -t gitea-db pg_dump -U gitea gitea > gitea.sql
+    ```

+    On the new server:

+    ```bash
+    scp  user@new-server:/old/path/to/homelab/gitea.sql /new/path/to/homelab/gitea.sql
+    cd /new/path/to/homelab/
+    docker exec -i gitea-db psql -U gitea gitea < gitea.sql
+    ```

+6. Start the stack
+7. Decommission the old server

 ___

 ## Future roadmap

+1. Auth gateway (OIDC / SSO) in front of all services
+2. Cockpit for interactive system control
+3. Home Assistant for smart home devices (I hate big techs)
+4. Jellyfin with GPU
-- Add ZFS for data integrity and snapshots (if I can afford the hardware)
+5. ZFS for data integrity and snapshots (if I can afford the hardware)
+6. Ollama to make Home Assistant smarter
+7. Grafana for long-term metric aggregation
-- Add UPS for graceful shutdown and storage safety (unlikely to happen)
+8. UPS for graceful shutdown and storage safety (unlikely to happen; do we ever get power outage in Finland?)